PapiLer/Reforestation/README.md

-## Why do ducks make great detectives?
-They always quack the case.
+## What animal is always at a game of cricket?
+A bat.